 Director, Defense POW/MIA Accounting Agency (DPAA)

-Chair of the Executive Office, National Steering Committee 515
+Deputy Chief of Office, National Steering Committee 515

 Director, Global Vietnam Wars Studies Initiative, Harvard University